revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Serialization is the process of the0 converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
+Serialization is the process of the converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.

 </details>
 </blockquote>